franklyT/script-loader/README.md

 # script-loader

-Load arbitrary number of scripts to DOM in sequential order.
+Chain arbitrary number of templated scripts to DOM.